What does our family car have in common with a WWII fighter aircraft? The honest answer is “not much” but there is one minor, tenuous connection.

 I shall keep you in suspense no longer.
 The connection is Redex fuel additive.

-I am, you see, carrying out an experiment with our car over the next couple of months.
+I am, you see, carrying out an experiment with our car over the next three months.
 Every time I fill it up, I will be adding Redex to see if it improves the vehicle’s performance.

 Redex is designed to keep the fuel system clean.
 In a diesel vehicle, the fuel injection system is particularly vulnerable to dirt build-up as the injectors are as thin as a human hair.

 The makers of Redex claim that regular use will improve performance and this, in turn, will make your vehicle more fuel efficient and give you improved miles to the gallon.
 So what’s all this got to do with WWII fighter aircraft?